-On World AIDS Day, let’s celebrate “undetectable equals untransmittable” and the inspiring efforts of communities to end the epidemic.
+On World AIDS Day (Dec.
+1), we celebrated “undetectable equals untransmittable” and the inspiring efforts of communities to end the epidemic.

 For years, she hid the antiretrovirals (ARVs) under the bed, worried that her husband would leave if he discovered her secret and her community would shun her.
 For years, she lived a lie, ashamed that she had passed HIV to her baby daughter.
 After both mother and child had tested positive for HIV, Beatrice Wambui remained in denial for a long time.
 She was remiss in taking her ARVs.
 Her health suffered.